About the course

 This four-year course includes a foundation year (Year Zero), followed by a further three years of study.
 During your Year Zero, you study four academic subjects relevant to your chosen course as well as a compulsory English language and academic skills module.

 You are an Essex student from day one, a member of our global community based at the most internationally diverse campus university in the UK.

-After successful completion of Year Zero in our International Academy, you progress to complete your course with Essex Business School.
+After successful completion of Year Zero in our Essex Pathways Department, you progress to complete your course with Essex Business School.
 This course combines the study of finance with business management.
 We use real-life examples to apply financial theory to practice and explore how companies, banks, investors and financial professionals make decisions.

 You examine the challenges impacting business strategies across the globe and have access to our virtual trading floor.
 Here, you can use industry standard Bloomberg data, information and analytics to practise making financial decisions and trading stocks and securities using the same equipment found in many leading financial organisations.